 The Salmon Carcass Tagging (Scotland) Regulations 2016 require that any Atlantic salmon caught by nets and retained must be properly tagged.
 Similar legislation applies to the River Tweed under the Tweed Regulation (Salmon Carcass Tagging) Order 2016 to report numbers of fish caught and to tag these individuals as described.

-Carcass tags are provided free of charge by Marine Scotland.
+Carcass tags are provided free of charge by the Marine Directorate of the Scottish Government.
 Further information on the detail of the scheme can be found in the guidance note.
-For more information, contact email@example.com.
+For more information, contact firstname.lastname@example.org.